Lampworking: General methods of beadmaking

 After designing a piece, a lampworker must plan how to construct it.
 Once ready to begin, the lampworker slowly introduces glass rod or tubing into the flame to prevent cracking from thermal shock.
 The glass is heated until molten and wound around a specially coated steel mandrel, forming the base bead.
 The coating is an anti-fluxing bead release agent that will allow the bead to be easily removed from the mandrel, either a clay-based substance or boron nitride.
 It can then be embellished or decorated using a variety of techniques and materials.
 All parts of the workpiece must be kept at similar temperatures lest they shatter.
-Once finished, the piece must be annealed in an kiln to prevent cracking or shattering.
+Once finished, the piece must be annealed in a kiln to prevent cracking or shattering.

 Annealing, in glass terms, is heating a piece until its temperature reaches a stress-relief point; that is, a temperature at which the glass is still too hard to deform, but is soft enough for internal stresses to ease.
 The piece is then allowed to heat-soak until its temperature is uniform throughout.
 The time necessary for this depends on the type of glass and thickness of the thickest section.
 The piece is then slowly cooled at a predetermined rate until its temperature is below a critical point, (between 900 and 1000 degrees Fahrenheit), at which it cannot generate internal stresses, and then can safely be dropped to room temperature.
 This relieves the internal stresses, resulting in a piece which should last for many years.
 Glass that has not been annealed may crack or shatter due to a seemingly minor temperature change or other shock.